 BAD 201 Fundamentals of Management (3.0): 3 cr.
-An introduction to the basic elements of the managerial process and the basic theories of Topics management. covered include: management objectives; organizational material structure: and human resource utilization: human relations: decision making. planning, organizing, staffing, directing and controlling.
+An introduction to the basic elements of the managerial process and the basic theories of management.
+Topics covered include: management objectives; organizational structure: material and human utilization; human relations; decision making, planning, organizing, staffing, directing and controlling.